-With the Covid-19 Stay-at-Home orders requiring us to move our camp online, we know that you might have quite a few questions about this change.
-So we've created this page to help answer those questions.
+With the Covid-19 Stay-at-Home orders requiring us to move our programs online, we know that you might have quite a few questions about this change.
+Please see below for our most frequently asked questions.

 Please feel free to contact us if you can't find what you're looking for here!

 The Quick Details

 ENROLLMENT: $650 per student for a three week session